Real estate trends: US government involvement

 The United States Department of Justice Antitrust Division announced the launch of a new website in October 2007 to "educate consumers and policymakers about the potential benefits that competition can bring to consumers of real estate brokerage services and the barriers that inhibit that competition."
 Among other findings, they report that certain new sales models can reduce consumer home sales costs "by thousands of dollars.
 For example, in states that allow open competition, some buyer's brokers rebate up to two-thirds of their commission to the customer, and some seller's brokers offer limited-service packages that let sellers list their homes on the local Multiple Listing Service (MLS) for as little as a few hundred dollars."
 The Justice Department updated their information in a new website in 2016.

 Renting

-Renting has recently been gaining popularity in the United States.
-This has become a more popular residential choice for younger generations due to student loan debt and more convenient locations.
-Some other pros for renting are amenities, flexibility, and credit building opportunities.
-The demand for rental units is increasing as there become more perks to renting.
+Renting has become a more prominent housing option in some markets, particularly where home ownership has become less affordable.
+Factors that can affect demand for rental housing include borrowing costs, house prices, rents, income growth, location, household formation, and access to credit.
+Across the OECD, housing costs have created affordability pressures for both prospective homebuyers and renters.